SimoneMoreWare/learn-asp.net-core-MVC-.net-8-/README.md

 * `<TargetFramework>net8.0</TargetFramework>`: This indicates the target framework version for the project.
 In this specific case, the project targets the .NET 8.0 framework.
 This framework defines the available APIs and libraries for the application.
 * `<Nullable>enable</Nullable>`: This setting enables support for nullable reference types in the project.
 This allows the compiler to detect and report potential null reference issues during compilation.
 * `<ImplicitUsings>enable</ImplicitUsings>`: This enables implicit namespace usage within the project.
 This means that common namespaces such as System, System.Collections.Generic, etc., do not need to be explicitly specified.
 The compiler will include them automatically.
+* Inside the ItemGroup there are packages that the application uses.
 ### launchSettings.json
 On the other hand,  launchSettings.json contains
 ```